Department philosophy and vision

 All PE lessons will give students an opportunity to experience success through sport; whether that is through sporting performance, officiating or coaching and leadership.
 Students are set within PE to ensure that they feel confident and challenged in lessons.
-Furthermore our excellent teaching staff will differentiate lessons fully to meet the needs of all students and help them to progress and achieve in PE and sport.
+Our excellent teaching staff will differentiate lessons fully to meet the needs of all students and help them to progress and achieve in PE and sport.
 Furthermore we offer a wide range of extra-curricular clubs and competitions to further engage students in Brighton Hill school life.

-Mr D Du Heaume – PE/Science Teacher, Head of Year 7 & Transition Learning Manager
+Mr D Du-Heaume – Teacher of PE / Head of Year 7 & Transition Learning Manager

 Key Stage 3:

 Core PE: Students continue to receive 2 lessons of core PE per week in year 9, 10 and 11.
 At Key Stage 4 lessons become focused on engagement, participation and enjoyment with a view to providing students with a desire to continue sport and physical activity when they leave us.
 Therefore there is no assessment in these lessons.
-Students will cover a broad range of activities such as, rounders, table tennis, dodgeball, ultimate Frisbee, American football and complete a unit of leadership in year 9 to develop their communication skills.
+Students will cover a broad range of activities which are adapted to suit the students within each class.

 GCSE PE: Students can also opt for AQA GCSE PE as part of the options system.
 If they take this course, they get an additional 3 lessons a week on top of core PE.
 These lessons will be 100% theory-based during year 9 and then a mixture of theory and practical at different times of the year in years 10 and 11.
-Theory lessons are taught in classrooms and follow the syllabus.
-There will be regular testing and assessment in addition to homework.
+Theory lessons are taught in classrooms and follow the specification.
+There will be regular testing and assessment in addition to home learning.
 This whole section is assessed via the exam at the end of the course.
 Practical activities vary from group to group, to match the strengths of the students and if two groups are timetabled at the same time there may be some element of choice about the activities they choose.